NeelimaSharma/neelimasharma.github.io/_pages/about.md

 ![myimg](docs/assets/images/profile.png){: width="250px"}

-I am a computational biologist interested in the role of mechanics in the evolution and development of animal and plant morphology and control.
-In my past research, I explored the role of mechanical stability on animal morphology and neural control.
+I am a computational biologist interested in the role of mechanics in the evolution, development, and function in biological systems.
+I have worked on understanding the role of mechanical stability on animal morphology and motor control.
 More recently, I have expanded my studies to include the role of mechanics in the morphogenesis and function of the vertebrate musculoskeletal system.
 Learn more about my research [here](https://neelimasharma.com/research/).

 <!-- I am presently a Postdoctoral Scholar in the [Shubin Lab](https://shubinlab.uchicago.edu) at the Department of Organismal Biology and Anatomy, University of Chicago.
 My Ph.D. was at the Department of Mechanical Engineering and Materials Sciences at Yale University in the [Biomechanics and Control Lab](https://mvlab.yale.edu), advised by Prof. Madhu Venkadesan.  -->